 1) Skype has a nice advanced feature to help you put in a short-cut to mute the microphone at any moment.

 2) Sometimes, after you enable and start using this function you really forget if the mic is on or off.
 Unfortunately, Skype doesn't come with a build in Always On Top function so you can always check the status of your conference.
+Luckily, I ran into a small freeware software that allows you to make any window Always On Top, minimize them to tray, put them as a floating icon on a desktop or changing widows transparency settings.

 The name of this nifty software is: DM2, and more information can be found HERE.

 What would happen if every blog published posts discussing the same issue, on the same day?
+One issue.
+One day.
+Thousands of voices.

 Now, really what would happen if every blog publishes an article that discuss the same theme, on a specific day, all around the world?
 I don't really know, but I am willing to find that out and SO SHOULD YOU.